A Guide to Flywheels

 - Seeing the advantage of this CX platform, the product design team uses it to inform designs around new features, and evaluate how to bring the most value to the customer.

-- As the design and customer success teams continue to use the CX platform, marketing and product management teams become interested too.
+- As the design and customer success teams continue to use the CX platform, marketing and teams become interested too.
 All digital-first teams need customer insights, and because the business bought a license for the entire company, multiple departments are able to leverage it.

 More data sent to software: